panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 ---
 title: "4 Ways to Create an Enum in JavaScript"
-description: "An enum type represents a set of constants.
+description: "An enum is a set of named constants.
 The plain object, frozen object, proxied object or class-based are the 4 ways to create enums in JavaScript."
 published: "2023-04-14"
 modified: "2023-04-14"
 thumbnail: "./images/cover-2.jpg"